2i2c-org/nasa-topst/book/02_Software_Tools/01_Data_Manipulation_Tools.md

 # Data Manipulation Tools

 <!-- #region jupyter={"source_hidden": true} -->
 In this tutorial, we'll make use of a number of Python libraries to work with geospatial data.
-There are numerous libraries and possible approaches, so choosing tooling can be difficult.
-The principal library we'll use is [*Xarray*](https://docs.xarray.dev/en/stable/index.html) for its `DataArray` and `Dataset` data structures and associated utilities.
-We'll also use [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org) for manipulating homogeneous numerical arrays and tabular data respectively.
-Finally, we'll make use of [Rasterio](https://rasterio.readthedocs.io/en/stable) and [rioxarray](https://corteva.github.io/rioxarray/html/index.html) as tools for reading data or meta-data from GeoTIFF files; judicious use of Rasterio can make a big difference when working with remote files in the cloud.
+There are numerous ways to work with data and so choosing tooling can be difficult.
+The principal library we'll be using is [*Xarray*](https://docs.xarray.dev/en/stable/index.html) for its `DataArray` and `Dataset` data structures and associated utilities as well as [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org) for manipulating homogeneous numerical arrays and tabular data respectively.
+We'll also make use of [Rasterio](https://rasterio.readthedocs.io/en/stable) as a tool for reading data or meta-data from GeoTIFF files; judicious use of Rasterio can make a big difference when working with remote files in the cloud.
 <!-- #endregion -->

 ```python jupyter={"source_hidden": true}